 The Gringo Trail is an itinerary that includes some of the most popular destinations for travelers in Latin America: Mexico, Central America, and South America.
 Just like the nickname "Gringos" for United States American and other foreign travelers in Latin America, the term can be somewhat derogatory, especially when used by die-hard travelers who steer clear of busy tourist attractions and well-trod destinations.

-I understand where they're coming from.
+It's understandable where they're coming from.
 It's thrilling to venture off the beaten path.
-I've had some of my favorite adventures in remote locations -- but then again, I've also had adventures in some of Central America's most famous destinations.
+Great adventures can be had in remote locations -- but then again, there are great adventures to be had in some of Central America's most famous destinations too.
 The thing is, the Latin American hotspots typically attributed to The Gringo Trail are popular for a reason.
 And even within them, you'll find unique neighborhoods and attractions other travelers overlook, just like any popular destination within the United States.

 Antigua Guatemala is another of Guatemala's most popular destinations for tourists and backpackers: a colonial city cradled by volcanoes in Guatemala's highlands.
 It's said to be the most popular place to attend Spanish school in all of Latin America.